 means that even if you are symptom-free and not part of an at-risk group,

-you are asked to stay home and limit your contact with others.
-Please
+you are asked to limit your contact with others, and especially large

-consider staying in touch via phone or video conferencing.
-This is particularly
+groups.
+Please consider staying in touch via phone or video conferencing.

-important for those age 60 and older, and those with compromised immune
+This is particularly important for those age 60 and older, and those with

-systems, who are at higher risk for COVID-19 complications.
-If you must
+compromised immune systems, who are at higher risk for COVID-19 complications.

 Call BEFORE you come to a healthcare facility.